Eldfin/SLIFOX/README.md

 #### Function: `get_image_peak_pairs`
 ##### Description
 Finds all the peak_pairs for a whole image stack and sorts them by comparing with neighbour pixels.
-Only supports up to 4 peaks for now.
-For more peaks a similar search for remaining peaks is necessary.

 ##### Parameters
 - `image_stack`: np.ndarray (n, m, p)